 On September 17, 2020, ASU 2020-07 on Topic 958, Presentation and Disclosure by Not-for-Profit Entities for Contributed Nonfinancial Assets was issued.
 The ASU requires nonprofits to change their financial presentation and disclosure of contributed nonfinancial assets, or gifts in-kind.
 This ASU was issued to improve transparency in reporting nonprofit gifts in-king.
 This amendment should be applied on a retrospective basis and are effective for annual periods beginning after June 15, 2021.
 Early adoption is permitted.
-Management is evaluating the impact of this standard on the entity's financial statements.
+The organization evaluated the effect of the implementation of the standard noting no material effect on the financial statements.